sylvainjule/kirby-annotator/README.md

 ## Installation

 Please note that **this field requires Kirby 2.5.8+**.
-There is no backward compatibility since it makes use of custom modal events introduced in this release.
+There is no backward compatibility since it makes use of custom modal events introduced with this release.

 Put the content of this repo in the `site/plugins` directory.
 The plugin folder must be named `imageannotator` :